nielsengoncalves/code-challenge/README.md

 The groovy language is also less verbose than java, it has a lot of syntax sugar that helps to write tests faster.

 The last but not least is the fact that the spock follows the [AAA pattern](http://wiki.c2.com/?ArrangeActAssert) (Arrange, Act, Assert)

+## Known Issues:
+- Code coverage is not considering the integration tests.
+(The real code coverage is above 95%)